jlarsen-usgs/Modflow-API-Ag-Package/docs/documentation.md

 The program will terminate with an error if the AGMVR is used with an unsupported package type.

-The AGMVR Package is based on the calculation of irrigation demand and is limited by the available water that can be moved from a provider to receiver nodes.
-Irrigation demand is calculated by minimizing the difference between potential crop evapotranspiration $\left( ET_o K_c \right)$ and actual crop evapotranspiration
+The AGMVR Package is based on the calculation of irrigation demand presented by Niswonger (2020) and is limited by the available water that can be moved from a provider to receiver nodes.
+Irrigation demand is calculated by minimizing the difference between potential crop evapotranspiration $\left( ET_o K_c \right)$ and actual crop evapotranspiration $\left( ET_a \right)$.
+The total volume of water demanded and consumed by a given crop under efficient conditions
-$\left( ET_a \right)$.
-The total volume of water demanded and consumed by a given crop under efficient conditions $\left( Q_ET \right)$ is calculated using:
+$\left( Q_ET \right)$ is calculated using:

 $$Q_{ET} = \displaystyle\sum_{n=1}^{ncell} ET_o K_c A_n$$